 We provide members of the public with information they request either through the Freedom of Information Act (FOIA) process or through other means.
 This includes outreach with stakeholders and ongoing relationships with advocates, Congress, and other interested parties.
-In addition, we provide information about our programs and internal management processes at the Social Security Home Page (https://www.ssa.gov/) and in our annual performance and accountability reports.
+In addition, we provide information about our programs and internal management processes at the SSA Homepage and in our annual performance and accountability reports.

-We provide information about our internal management processes for information resources and, specifically, our plan for implementing a common baseline for IT processes and policies (https://www.ssa.gov/digitalstrategy/SSA%20FITARA%20Common%20Baseline%20Implementation%20Plan.pdf).
-Our Capital Planning and Investment Control process is available online at https://www.ssa.gov/digitalstrategy/documents/SSA%20Captial%20Planning%20and%20Investment%20Control%20(CPIC).pdf.
+We provide information about our internal management processes for information resources and, specifically, our plan for implementing a common baseline for IT processes and policies .
+Our Capital Planning and Investment Control Process is also available online.